 The ride was getting a bit of a clean as we joined the queueline.

-Waiting for these kind of things will be something we'll get have to used to as part of the theme park experience over the next few months.
+Waiting for these kind of things will be something we'll have to get used to as part of the theme park experience over the next few months.

 It wasn't long before the refreshed fish was ready to fly again.